 - Increased plasma renin activity

-- It may be safe to omit plasma expansion if less than 5 litres is withdrawn but current guidelines suggest that albumin (as 20% or 25% solution) should be infused after paracentesis of ≥5 l is completed, at a dose of 8 g albumin/l of ascites removed.
+Current guidelines suggest that albumin (as 20% or 25% solution) should be infused after paracentesis of ≥5 L is completed, at a dose of 8 g albumin/L of ascites removed.

 Further reading & references